JoinCODED/WS-Dart-M8-Classes/01_classes/10_super_class_constructor.md

-We saw how we can inherit the methods and variables of a super class to the sub classes, however, the constructors cannot be directly inherited, let's demonstrate that:
+We saw how the sub classes can inherit the methods and variables from a super class.
+However, the constructors cannot be directly inherited, let's demonstrate that:

 ```dart
 class Animal {